Beth Fezio, DNP, Dean

 - complete each nursing foundation course under the faculty at Southern Wesleyan University.
 RN to BSN foundation courses completed at other colleges or universities will not meet nursing foundation core or elective requirements nor will degree requirement waivers or substitutions be granted.

-- complete each nursing foundation course and required nursing elective with a grade of “C” or higher.
+- complete each nursing foundation course and required nursing elective with a minimum grade of “C-” or higher.
+A nursing course with an earned grade of less than “C-“ must be repeated.

-- maintain a cumulative GPA of 2.75 or higher on all nursing foundation courses and nursing electives.
+- maintain a cumulative GPA of 2.00 or higher on nursing foundation courses and nursing electives.

 - fulfill the graduation requirements as stated in the catalog for the academic year of the nursing student’s initial enrollment or academic year of re-enrollment for students who withdraw from the program for any period of time.